 (f) Portfolio turnover rate is not annualized for periods less than one year, if applicable, and does not include securities received or delivered from processing creations or redemptions.
-For the year ended April 30, 2020, the portfolio turnover calculation includes the value of securities purchased and sold in the effort to realign the Fund's portfolio holdings due to the underlying index change.

 Index Provider

 No entity that creates, compiles, sponsors or maintains the Underlying Index is or will be an affiliated person, as defined in Section 2(a)(3) of the 1940 Act, or an affiliated person of an affiliated person, of the Trust, the Adviser, the Distributor or a promoter of the Fund.